 1. Unexpected Bad Weather

 Rain, snow, hail, lightning storms.
-All of these can be beautiful parts of being out in nature, but if you are unprepared, they can definitely dampen your camping trip.
+All of these can be beautiful parts of being out in nature, but if you’re unprepared, they can definitely dampen your camping trip.

-In order to better prepare, think about the extremes of weather that commonly occur in your location during this time of year, then just make sure that you are prepared for these extremes to actually occur.
+To better prepare, think about the extremes of weather that commonly occur in your location during this time of year, then just make sure that you’re prepared for these extremes to actually occur.

 2. A Bear Eats Your Food

-NPS also recommends checking with the campsites or parks you are planning to visit to make sure you know their own special guidelines, as it differs a bit from region to region.
+NPS also recommends checking with the campsites or parks you’re planning to visit to make sure you know their own special guidelines, as they can differ from region to region.

 3. You Don’t Know How to Set Up Your Tent Properly

-So, what is the solution to this one?
+So, what’s the solution to this one?
 If you’re missing the instruction manual, you can try doing an online search for it; some manuals are available for download.
 If you do have the manual, make sure you pack it.

 The best preparation, though, is to do a full trial run before you leave.
 Take your tent out of the box and try assembling it in your living room or backyard.
 That way you’ll know of any problems (like missing tools or parts) before you set out for your trip.